Jewish Studies Minor

 Students are expected to complete the minor requirements in place at the time they are officially accepted into their programs.
 Please review the College Bulletin for the relevant academic year.

-JWS 3950 MTA – Special Topics in Jewish Studies
+JWS 3950 FRA – Special Topics in Jewish Studies

-Prerequisite: ENG/CMP/LTT 2800 or 2850 or permission from the History department.
+Prerequisite: ENG/CMP/LTT 2800/2850 or permission from the Director of Jewish Studies

-JWS 4900 MTA – Mapping the Jewish Experience
+JWS 4900 FTA – Mapping the Jewish Experience

 This course explores Jewish history within a range of communities with a focus on the immigrant nature of these communities.
 Using a range of sources– historical, literary, and cultural–students examine key issues at the heart of the Jewish experience for specific communities: immigration; community; religion; race; language; Zionism; urban life; music; education and professionalism; discrimination; the Holocaust; and food.
 Class meetings take advantage of Baruch’s location in New York City, home to the largest Jewish community in the world outside of Israel with museum visits, city tours, and the hosting a number of speakers who will share their intimate knowledge of New York Jewish community life.